Ljungwaldh/First-Milestone-Project/README.md

 * Option to switch language of website to Swedish so that potential customers I can serve, who will be based in Stockholm, Sweden, have an easier time understanding my content and my offerings - would require a significant amount of time to duplicate HTML files and translate all of the content to Swedish, which isn't feasible in the time frame of this project
 * Include link/button to download my soccer CV so users can have a PDF format of my credentials should they desire it - In the timeframe of the project, it wasn't feasible to create a soccer CV for myself from scratch
 * Prefilled contact form, where buttons on the Training page redirecting to the Contact page pre-select the radio button 'I want to Book Training' - this would require Javascript, which is out of scope for this project
+* Button on the home page to redirect users to the Training page - this would help guide users to make a natural next step to finding out more about training offers, enabling a smoother customer journey - would require more time to code further HTML and CSS input
+* 'Book Training' button being also present on the home page, allowing users that already know what they want and/or returning customers can navigate intuitively and efficiently to the contact form to request coaching services - would require more time to code further HTML and CSS input

 # Technologies Used